Satair: Later history

 On November 1, 2016, Bart Reijnen took over as CEO of Satair Group succeeding former CEO Mikkel Bardram.

-On February 6, 2018 Satair Group adapted its name, logo and visual identity thus transforming into a new identity under the name of Satair.
+On February 6, 2018, Satair Group adapted its name, logo and visual identity thus transforming into a new identity under the name of Satair.

+On July 20, 2022, Satair acquired the US-based aviation aftermarket services company VAS Aero Services under its US legal entity Satair USA, Inc.

+On October 1, 2023, Richard Stoddart became the new CEO of Satair and Head of Airbus Material Services taking over from former CEO Bart Reijnen.

+On November 1, 2023, Satair (Chengdu) Co Ltd was established as a legal entity of Satair to purchase pre-owned aircraft and manage trade of used aircraft materials in association with the Airbus Lifecycle Services Center in Chengdu.

 Current activities

 Today, Satair is a part of Satair Group which is the result of the merged organisation between Satair A/S and Airbus Material Management & Logistics.
 Satair Group and its two channel brands work with a common management and organisational structure.
-Today, the company has more than US$1.8 billion in revenues and +1,300 employees at 10 locations worldwide.
+Today, the company has more than US$3 billion in revenues and +1,700 employees at 10 locations worldwide.
 It has exclusive and primary distribution arrangements for aerospace component manufacturers and supplies these parts to civil airlines, MROs and other customers.
 It also fulfils the Airbus support obligation for proprietary materials and services for a fleet of over 7,000 Airbus in-service aircraft.